saguileran/birdsongs/use.md

 brute     = {'method':'brute', 'Ns':11}     # define optimization method and its parameters
 optimizer = bs.Optimizer(syllable, brute)   # define optimizer to the syllable object

-optimizer.optimal_gamma                     # find teh optimal gamma over the whole bird syllables obj = syllable                              # birdsong or chunck optimizer.OptimalParams(obj, Ns=11)         # find optimal alpha and beta parameters
+optimizer.optimal_gamma                     # find the optimal gamma over the whole bird syllables obj = syllable                              # birdsong or chunk optimizer.OptimalParams(obj, Ns=11)         # find optimal alpha and beta parameters

 Display(obj.p)                              # display optimal problem parameters
 obj_synth_optimal = obj.Solve(obj.p)        # generate the synthetic syllable with the optimal parameters set

-ploter.Syllables(obj, obj_synth_optimal)    # plot real and synthetic songs, sound waves and spectrograms ploter.PlotAlphaBeta(obj_synth_optimal)     # plot alpha and beta parameters in function of time (just syllable has this attributes) ploter.Result(obj, obj_synth_optimal)       # plot the spectrograms, scores and features of both objects, the real and synthetic
+ploter.Syllables(obj, obj_synth_optimal)    # plot real and synthetic songs, sound waves, and spectrograms ploter.PlotAlphaBeta(obj_synth_optimal)     # plot alpha and beta parameters in function of time (just syllable has these attributes) ploter.Result(obj, obj_synth_optimal)       # plot the spectrograms, scores, and features of both objects, the real and synthetic

 bird.WriteAudio();  synth_bird.WriteAudio() # write both objects, real and synthetic
 ```
 -->

 The repository has some audio examples in the folder [./examples/audios](https://github.com/saguileran/birdsongs/tree/main/examples/audios).
-You can download and store your own audios in the same folder or enter another audio folder path to the Paths object, the package also has a function to download audios from Xeno-Canto: birdsong.util.DownloadXenoCanto().
+You can download and store your audios in the same folder or enter another audio folder path to the Paths object, the package also has a function to download audios from Xeno-Canto: birdsong.util.DownloadXenoCanto().

 >[!IMPORTANT]
->The audios **must** be in WAV format or birdosngs will not import them, we suggest use [Audacity](https://www.audacityteam.org/) to convert the audios without any problem.
+>The audios **must** be in WAV format or birdsongs will not import them, we suggest using [Audacity](https://www.audacityteam.org/) to convert the audios without any problem.

 ---

-Now you are able to generate a synthetic syllable using a recorded birdsong.
+Now you can generate a synthetic syllable using a recorded birdsong.